memtest86plus/memtest86plus/README.md

-# PCMemTest
+# Memtest86+

-PCMemTest is a stand-alone memory tester for x86 and x86-64 architecture computers.
+Memtest86+ is a stand-alone memory tester for x86 and x86-64 architecture computers.
 It provides a more thorough memory check than that provided by BIOS memory tests.

-PCMemTest can be loaded and run either directly by a PC BIOS (legacy or UEFI) or via an intermediate bootloader that supports the Linux 16-bit, 32-bit, 64-bit, or EFI handover boot protocol.
+Memtest86+ can be loaded and run either directly by a PC BIOS (legacy or UEFI) or via an intermediate bootloader that supports the Linux 16-bit, 32-bit, 64-bit, or EFI handover boot protocol.
 It should work on any Pentium class or later 32-bit or 64-bit CPU.